parallaxsecond/parsec-book/src/parsec_service/test.md

 # How to test Parsec

-Parsec relies on a mix of unit, integration, stress and fuzz tests.
+Parsec relies on a mix of unit, end-to-end, integration, stress and fuzz tests.
 Unit tests are usually found in the same module as the code they verify.
-Integration tests can be found in the `tests` directory (along with the code framework required for running them), and come in two flavours: single-provider and all-providers.
+End-to-end and stress tests can be found in the `e2e_tests` directory (along with the code framework required for running them), and come in two flavours: single-provider and all-providers.
+Integration tests are found in the `tests` directory and test the public module that the `parsec-service` crate exports.

 Single-provider tests do a thorough verification of each individual provider, while all-providers tests check that the common functionality is capable of supporting multiple providers at the same